 Future or other tuned-resonators could conceivably host a captive portal that introduces new people to the tuned-resonator concept/environment.
 I am intentionally omitting any text-based introductions to the environment for now: for now, this is and should be a person’s job, much like introducing a new colleague to the work culture at your job or figuring out from others what the wifi password is at a bar.

-The barnacles are computers (mostly Beaglebones Black) that exist on the network in order to make a service available - this is just like the way printers and copiers might make themselves visible to your computer on the network (in fact, mDNS was originally intended for this use).
+The barnacles are computers (mostly Beaglebones Black, but some lower-level M0) that exist on the network in order to make a service available - this is just like the way printers and copiers might make themselves visible to your computer on the network (in fact, mDNS was originally intended for this use).

 In the barnacles’ case, however, the processes made available are of a different character than that of “printer” or “scanner.”
 Barnacles exist to augment their users’ situational awareness, to enrich the physical space with semantically-rich signals from the network domain.
 For example, one barnacle analyzes traffic on the subnet and performs the Curriculum function, serving out a stream of fragments from the curriculum.local address.